WeAreSeismica/seismica-sce/README.md

 A local installation of the anystyle gem is recommended but not required as long as the web-hosted [anystyle.io](anystyle.io) exists.
 On a linux machine, this can be obtained by running: `sudo apt install ruby-dev` followed by `sudo gem install anystyle-cli`

 Note that biblib is not available through conda or pip (the one available from pip is not the same module), though it can be installed in a conda env by using pip with the downloaded source code.
-A future version of these scripts may build in relevant parts of biblib since it's under an MIT license and that would remove the dependency on one person's github-hosted project.
+We use a fork of the original source code that has been updated for compatibility with Python 3.10+.

 Compiling the output tex file from this set of scripts into a pdf requires the Seismica publication tex template, which is not publicly available.
 However, it should be able to compile with the Seismica submission tex template if you comment out a few of the macros at the top of the output tex file.